Since 2006, the Jeep Patriot has been a small SUV contender, but quality varies across model years.

 We’ve analyzed data from NHTSA, Edmunds, and J.D.
 Power to bring you this comprehensive guide on the best and worst Patriot years.

-We’ll break down each generation’s performance, reliability, and owner satisfaction, helping you distinguish the winners from the duds.
+We’ll break down each generation’s performance, dependability, and owner satisfaction, helping you distinguish the winners from the duds.

-Ready to examine the Patriot’s ups and downs?
+Ready to explore the Patriot’s ups and downs?

 Let’s dive in.